sysadmin-info/sysadmin.info.pl/content/en/blog/migrate-jenkins-to-gitlab.md

 3. **Built-in Security:** - GitLab's settings allow for the safe management of environment variables and secrets.
    - Sensitive variable management and masking are supported natively by GitLab.

-4. **GitLab CI/CD is scalable:**, meaning it can grow with your project.
+4. **GitLab CI/CD is scalable:** - it can grow with your project.
 It is possible to manage job concurrency, employ multiple runners, and run jobs in parallel.
    - GitLab Runners are a simple to set up tool for workload distribution.

 5. **Flexibility:** - Handles a variety of tools and environments, such as cloud providers, Docker, and Kubernetes.